Is your relationship really happy?

 Looking around you, it seems like all of your happily paired-up friends are on cloud nine, right?
 The Joneses are expecting twins.
 The Robertsons are sending their oldest off to college.
 And the Smiths are giddily announcing on Facebook that they're taking an ahhh-mazing vacation to Hawaii next month.

 Meanwhile, you and your partner suffer in silence.
-The two of you have settled into a comforting if not admittedly boring routine in the middle of solidifying your life together.
+The two of you have settled into a comforting (if not admittedly boring) routine in your life together.
 And while the flames of passion haven't fizzled out completely, they've diminished to a dull burn.

-We dug into the most compelling studies out there to answer the question you've always secretly wondered but were afraid to ask: How do you stack up against other happy couples?
-And we came up with some surprising results to help you put your own relationship into perspective.
-After all, happiness is relative and "happy couples" are not always as they seem.
+Let's dig into the most compelling studies out there to answer the question you're afraid to ask: How do "we" stack up against other happy couples?

 No kids?
 No problem.
-As a childless couple, you're probably happier for it!
-While parents are stressed out and more sleep-deprived, a study by the Open University in England found that childless couples were happier in their romantic relationships far more.
+As a childless couple, you're probably much happier for it.
+While parents feel stressed out and perpetually sleep-deprived, a study by the Open University in England found that childless couples are loving life AND their romantic relationships far more.

-Researchers from Cornell University studied nearly 600 married and cohabitating couples in order to investigate the connection between the timing of when these couples first had sex to their later perceptions of relationship quality.
+Researchers from Cornell University studied nearly 600 married and co-habitating couples in order to investigate the connection between when these couples first had sex to their later perceptions of relationship quality.
 The results?
 Waiting at least a month to have sex at the beginning of the relationship helped their chances of being happy later down the line.

-According to a report of 1.3 million Facebook users, relationship staying power depends on "social dispersion."
+According to a report of 1.3 million Facebook users, staying in a relationship depends on "social dispersion."
 In other words, couples in a mutual circle of friends were more likely to break up.
-In another twist, four out of five couples actually point the finger at Facebook for their breakup!
-(And that's a different kind of "Facebook official.")
+In another twist, four out of five couples actually point the finger at Facebook for their breakup.
+And what's more awkward than when your breakup goes "Facebook official"?